frankcash/ctfs/csaw2016/README.md

 Solution: Remote code execution through URL.
 Attached Burp as a proxy to my browser.
 Inspected the HTML, and notice possible `?/page=flag`.
 The site also points out how it is built with git `http://web.chal.csaw.io:8000/.git/config` is accessible.
+I utilized a [DVCS-ripper](https://github.com/kost/dvcs-ripper) to download the repository.
 Attempted file inclusion, but like the code shows it is not feasible.
 After anaylzing the code I ran it locally and tried many different URLs.
 I added a debug line of `echo("<script>console.log( 'Debug Objects: " . assert("file_exists('$file')") . "' );</script>");`  I then ran the following urls: